 Square veils are perfect for beekeepers with limited space, they fold away into a compact size for easy storage.
 They do not give as much viewing area as the round veils, but they are a common choice for many beekeeping hobbyists.

-Gloves are another important area to consider when choosing your beekeeper outfit.
+Gloves are another important area to consider when choosing from multiple beekeeping suits.
 Your hands are always going to be closest to the bees when working, so having strong and secure gloves is essential.
 Beekeeping gloves with elastic or velcro are best, a combination of the two is even better, and having the gloves attached to the rest of the suit will give the best possible protection.

 Many beekeepers in the past have noticed that bees are simply not fans of dark colors!
 Stick to lighter shades and it will help to keep your bees friendly and on your side.
 White is most common and this is what you will find most of the suits come in nowadays, plus it helps to keep you cooler as darker colors attract more heat.
 So, if you live in a hot climate then a white (or light colored) suit is a win-win for you.
 In all honesty, your suit will not stay clean and white for very long anyway, but the main point here is to stay away from dark colors and keep your bees happy.

 It’s only natural for bees to attack if they feel that their home is under threat and sure, bee stings are not pleasant, but this doesn’t mean that you should throw in the honey-making hat just yet.
 There are precautions that you can take to prevent those bees from stinging you and the best way is to get yourself a bee suit.
 These outfits come as all-in-one suits, jackets with hoods and there are various types of veils to choose from as well, all designed and created to keep a friendly relationship between you and your bees.